oracle/opengrok/Repository-synchronization.md

 Some project can be notorious for producing spurious errors so their errors are ignored via the `"ignore_errors"` section.

-In the above example it is assumed that `sync.py` is run as `root` and synchronization and reindexing are done under different users.
+In the above example it is assumed that `opengrok-sync` is run as `root` and synchronization and reindexing are done under different users.
 This is done so that the web application cannot tamper with source code even if compromised.

 The commands got appended project name unless one of their arguments contains `%PROJECT%`, in which case it is substituted with project name and no append is done.

-For per-project reindexing to work properly, `reindex-project.py` uses the `logging.properties.template` to make sure each project has its own log directory.
+For per-project reindexing to work properly, `opengrok-reindex-project` uses the `logging.properties.template` to make sure each project has its own log directory.
 The file can look e.g. like this: